-Animation, Graphic Design, and Photography majors take a course within their major in the second semester of the first year.
-Students select their major at the time of enrollment into the College, and may choose electives to pursue during their second semester.
+Animation, Graphic Design, Illustration, and Photography majors take a course within their major in the second semester of the first year.
+Students select their major at the time of enrollment into the College.

 The first year of the AFA Program is called the foundation year.
 All students take a core group of courses designed to develop basic skills, concepts and values that will be further developed in the second year.
 In the second year, students are introduced to their chosen areas of study and again take both studio and liberal arts courses.